Discovering a world we cannot see

 In his book published in 1978, “Intestinal Flora and Health”, which still remains one of the focal references in the study of lactic acid bacteria today, Dr. Tomotari Mitsuoka demonstrated how the composition of intestinal flora changes during a lifetime, and how amounts of bifidobacteria decrease with age, while colon diseases increase at the same time.
 In light of this, he supported the theory that oral administration of probiotics, including bifidobacteria, would improve intestinal flora balance and help to prevent the development of lower bowel conditions.

 Today, many potential health benefits of probiotic bacteria are being studied.
-Lactic acid bacteria play a key role in restoring and maintaining intestinal flora balance, and they have also been shown to enhance immune system functions.
-Among other things, they are being investigated for their hypocholesterolemic effects, their role in colon cancer prevention, and their use as treatment for urogenital and vaginal diseases.
+Lactic acid bacteria play a key role in restoring and maintaining intestinal flora balance, and they have also been shown to support natural defenses.
+Among other things, they are being investigated for their beneficial effects on the brain-gut axis and the metabolic syndrome.